Unnecessary Ways To Spend Your Lawsuit Loan

 UNNECESSARY WAYS TO SPEND YOUR LAWSUIT LOAN

-A lawsuit loan is a non-recourse loan that you can use for just about any purpose.
-Whether you’re seeking to pay your medical bills, cover household costs, or rent, a lawsuit loan can help your financial situation while your personal injury case is active.
+A lawsuit loan, or settlement funding, is a non-recourse loan that you can use for just about any purpose.
+Whether you’re seeking to pay your medical bills, cover household costs, or rent, a pre-settlement advance can help your financial situation while your personal injury case is active.

-However, while a pre-settlement loan can be a versatile way to pay for your essential needs, there are things you shouldn’t spend it on.
+While this type of funding can be a versatile way to pay for your essential needs, there are things you shouldn’t spend your advance on.
+Here are some things you should avoid if you’ve been approved for a pre-settlement cash advance.

 Buying or spending on things you don’t need